th2-net/th2-infra/README.md

         ........
         ```

-default password in Grafana: admin/prom-operator.
-Need to be changed
+*Note:* default password in Grafana: admin/prom-operator.
+Need to be changed.
-Add loki Datasource as http://loki:3100 and import Dashboard from ./values/components-logs.json
+Add loki Datasource as http://loki:3100 and import Dashboard from ./values/components-logs.json and RabbitMQ Overview from here: https://grafana.com/grafana/dashboards/10991

 * Check access to Grafana _(default user/password: `admin/prom-operator`.
 Need to be changed)_: <br>
   http://your-host:30000/grafana/login